OCA/web/web_field_tooltip/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module gives the possibility to add tooltips next to fields labels on any field of a model.
-The tooltip displays an html field.

 **Table of contents**